 This doesn’t mean you’re going to definitely develop another type of cancer.
-But you should stay on schedule for other screenings and pay attention to how you feel.
+But you should stay on schedule for screenings and pay attention to how you feel.
 Talk to your oncologist or primary care doctor if you notice anything out of the ordinary.

 Cancer Care You Can Trust